-In his letter of November 5, Brian Clancy demonstrates his considerable talent at caustic wit and the turning of a phrase.
+In his letter of November 5.
+Brian Clancy demonstrates his considerable talent at caustic wit and the turning of a phrase.
 However, he apparently missed the point I was trying to make in my previous letter.
-The examples I cited were illustrations of the fact that there are many ways of looking at the abortion question, not just the moral view.
-Whether one agrees with these other viewpoints or not, one must recognize that the majority of the public does not see abortion as a purely moral issue.
+The examples I cited were illustrations of the fact that there are many ways of looking at the abortion question, not just the moral view Whether one agrees with these other viewpoints or not, one must recognize that the majority of the public does not see abortion as a purely moral issue.
 I am not making a judgement of this fact.
 In fact, I would be more than happy if everyone saw abortion as a purely moral question.
 The country would be less divided, because there would not even be an abortion issue.
 I did say that the anti-abortion groups should continue their attempts at public education.
 But until a consensus is reached, an amendment to the Constitution on this matter would be undemocratic.
-The comparison of abortion to the Nazi extermination of Jews. often used by right-to-life proponents, is not an entirely valid one.
-There is a question of intent; the Nazi action was based on a racist philosophy; it was an attempt to ^{}'ineliminate a so-called ferior race."
+The comparison of abortion to the Nazi extermination of Jews, often used by right-to-life proponents, is not an entirely valid one.
+There is a question of intent; the Nazi action was based on a racist philosophy; it was an attempt to eliminate a so-called "in-ferior race."
 There is nothing of this sort in the abortion issue.
-People who are not against abortion generally believe as they do because they view the problem from an angle unlike that of Mr. Clancy.
+People who are not against abortion generally believe as they do because they view the problem from an angle unlike that of Mr. I would only ask that people attempt to look at the question from the other side - if they did, I think that this would cut down the emotional intensity of the issue, enabling both sides to attempt to gain support for their viewpoint in

 a rational matter.
-Democracy requires calm discussion of the issues; appeals to emotional argument only serves to polarize the people.
+Democracy requires calm discussion of the issues; appeals to emotional argument only serves to polarize the

 Matt Kennelly

 Give It A Chance

 Dear Editor: